Grateful Dead Download Series Volume 10

-Download Series Volume 10 is a live album by the rock band the Grateful Dead.
+Download Series Volume 10 is a live album by the rock band Grateful Dead.
 It was released as a three-disc digital download on February 7, 2006.
-It contains almost all of the concert the band performed on July 21, 1972 at the Paramount Northwest Theatre in Seattle, Washington.
+The album features nearly the entire concert performed by the band on July 21, 1972, at the Paramount Northwest Theatre in Seattle, Washington.

 The album is missing the opener, Chuck's Berry's "Promised Land".
-At the end of "Casey Jones" is a truncated and error-filled version of "Weather Report Suite: Prelude."
-When it is over, Bob Weir chuckles and says, "Well anyway, what we're going to do next is history."
-The third disc is supplemented by two songs from the first set and three from the second set from a show the following night at the same location.
+Additionally, the version of "Weather Report Suite: Prelude" that follows "Casey Jones" is truncated and contains errors.
+After their flawed performance, Bob Weir comments, "Well anyway, what we're going to do next is history."
+To supplement the third disc, two songs from the first set and three from the second set of the following night's show at the same venue are included.
 Volume 10 was mastered in HDCD format by Jeffrey Norman.